sjmikler/pytorch-symbolic/docs/quick_start.md

 **What is a Symbolic Tensor?**

-* Think of it as placeholder for your data.
+* Think of it as placeholder for your data
 * Use it like `torch.Tensor`

 Let's play with it: